TylerBarnes/gatsby-plugin-transition-link/readme.md

 Used exactly the same as in gatsby-link.

-### exitFor
+### exitLength

 The time in milliseconds your animation will take to finish.
 The exiting page will unmount after this.

 ### exitFn

 A function that will be called as soon as the link is clicked.
 You should use it to trigger your exit animation.
-It receives a property that returns the value from the `exitFor` prop.
+It receives a property that returns the value from the `exitLength` prop.
 ex:

 ```jsx